HagenSR/byte_le_royale_2022/server/server_readme.md

 The Postgres SQL database has creation scripts to facilitate the simple creation of a new database.

 1. Create a new database using PGAdmin, (If needed, install using https://stackoverflow.com/questions/53267642/create-new-local-server-in-pgadmin directions)
-    1. Log into PG Admin on ACM left Ubuntu.
+    1. Log into PG Admin on ACM Right Ubuntu.
 Password is available in the ACM credentials file on the google drive
     2. create a database under the byte-le-royale group.
     3. be sure to select set tablespace = fourtb. fourtb is the 4 terrabyte partition.
 If this isn't available, see https://stackoverflow.com/questions/9876132/postgresql-creating-database-in-a-specified-location/9876229
     4. If you've really screwed up, you can reformat the 4tb disk, set it to auto-mount in the disks application, and then recreate the DB space